luikore/triez/examples/full-text-search-server/readme.md

-A simple prove-of-concept full text search server with *triez* and *sqlite*
+A simple proof-of-concept full text search server with *triez* and *sqlite*

 required gems: